Table of Contents

 Ayurvedic Dietary Principles

-In Ayurveda, diet plays a critical role in managing SIBO.
-A personalized approach is recommended, focusing on foods that support Agni while minimizing Ama.
-Here are some dietary strategies to consider:
+In Ayurveda, diet is a critical tool for managing SIBO.
+A personalized approach focuses on foods that support Agni while minimizing Ama:

-Emphasize Digestive Spices: Incorporate spices like ginger, cumin, coriander, and fennel, which are known to aid digestion and reduce bloating.
+- Emphasize Digestive Spices: Incorporate spices like ginger, cumin, coriander, and fennel to aid digestion and reduce bloating.

-Avoid High FODMAP Foods: These fermentable carbohydrates can feed the overgrown bacteria.
-Common high FODMAP foods to limit include garlic, onions, beans, and certain fruits.
+- Avoid High FODMAP Foods: Limit fermentable carbohydrates that feed overgrown bacteria, such as garlic, onions, beans, and certain fruits.

-Balance Macronutrients: Focus on a diet rich in healthy fats and proteins while minimizing carbohydrates.
-This can help starve the bacteria that thrive on sugars.
+- Balance Macronutrients: Focus on healthy fats and proteins while minimizing carbohydrates to starve bacteria that thrive on sugars.

 Example Foods for SIBO Management